CJO100293/deep-learning-challenge/README.md

 	- How many neurons, layers, and activation functions did you select for your neural network model, and why?
 	- Were you able to achieve the target model performance?
 	- What steps did you take in your attempts to increase model performance?
 3. **Summary:** Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.  \

 ### **Step 5: Copy Files Into Your Repository**
 Now that you're finished with your analysis in Google Colab, you need to get your files into your repository for final submission.
 1. Download your Colab notebooks to your computer.
 2. Move them into your Deep Learning Challenge directory in your local repository.
-3. Push the added files to GitHub.
+3. Push the added files to GitHub.  \

 ### **Summary**
 - ANSWER: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.  \

 ## **Files:**
-**README.md** - This readme file.
+**README.md** - This readme file.  \
-**Report.rtf** - This file contains our report from "Step 4: Write a Report on the Neural Network Model".
+**Report.rtf** - This file contains our report from "Step 4: Write a Report on the Neural Network Model".  \
 **AlphabetSoupCharity_Optimization.ipynb** - This is the jupyter notebook used to attempt to use deep learning and neural networks to evaluate whether applicants would be funded by the non-profit organization Alphabet Soup.
 This is doing so while dropping the "EIN" and "NAME" columns from the model.
-This particular model was only able to achieve a maximum target predictive accuracy of 74.01% across 6 attempts using various combinations of the number of hidden layers, neurons and activation functions
+This particular model was only able to achieve a maximum target predictive accuracy of 74.01% across 6 attempts using various combinations of the number of hidden layers, neurons and activation functions.  \
 **AlphabetSoupCharity_Optimization_final.ipynb** - This jupyter notebook was used to attempt to use deep learning and neural networks to evaluate whether applicants would be funded by the non-profit organization Alphabet Soup after only dropping the "EIN" column in the model but keeping the "NAME" column.
-This particular model was able to achieve the target predictive accuracy of above 75% and with a final accuracy of 79.94%.
+This particular model was able to achieve the target predictive accuracy of above 75% and with a final accuracy of 79.94%.  \
-**output_data/AlphabetSoupCharity_Attempt_1.h5** - exported HDF5 file of results from attempt 1 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook.
+**output_data/AlphabetSoupCharity_Attempt_1.h5** - exported HDF5 file of results from attempt 1 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook.  \
-**output_data/AlphabetSoupCharity_Attempt_2.h5** - exported HDF5 file of results from attempt 2 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.
+**output_data/AlphabetSoupCharity_Attempt_2.h5** - exported HDF5 file of results from attempt 2 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.  \
-**output_data/AlphabetSoupCharity_Attempt_3.h5** - exported HDF5 file of results from attempt 3 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.
+**output_data/AlphabetSoupCharity_Attempt_3.h5** - exported HDF5 file of results from attempt 3 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.  \
-**output_data/AlphabetSoupCharity_Attempt_4.h5** - exported HDF5 file of results from attempt 4 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.
+**output_data/AlphabetSoupCharity_Attempt_4.h5** - exported HDF5 file of results from attempt 4 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.  \
-**output_data/AlphabetSoupCharity_Attempt_5.h5** - exported HDF5 file of results from attempt 5 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.
+**output_data/AlphabetSoupCharity_Attempt_5.h5** - exported HDF5 file of results from attempt 5 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.  \
-**output_data/AlphabetSoupCharity_Attempt_6.h5** - exported HDF5 file of results from attempt 6 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.
+**output_data/AlphabetSoupCharity_Attempt_6.h5** - exported HDF5 file of results from attempt 6 of training the model in the "AlphabetSoupCharity_Optimization.ipynb" jupyter notebook after removing the "EIN" and "NAME" columns from the model.  \
 **output_data/AlphabetSoupCharity_Final.h5** - exported HDF5 file of results of training the model in the "AlphabetSoupCharity_Optimization-Final.ipynb" jupyter notebook after removing the "EIN" column from the model but keeping the "NAME" column.
-These final results achieved the target predictive accuracy of above 75%.
+These final results achieved the target predictive accuracy of above 75%.  \

 ## **Sources:**
 - The basis for the code used in the "Drop the non-beneficial ID columns, 'EIN' and 'NAME'" section of both jupyter notebooks was found from https://blog.hubspot.com/website/drop-multiple-columns-pandas